-Why does the Humane Society of Greater Miami support Cesar Milan out dated,“traditional”, force based, dominance theory and punitive style dog trainers?
+Why does the Humane Society of Greater Miami support Cesar Milan outdated, “traditional and/or balanced”, force-based, dominance theory and punitive style dog trainers?
 Are they ignorant or do they just not care about the welfare of animals?
-UPDATE: Not only is it immoral to subject companion animals to abuse, but it is now illegal to use shock collars in Miami Beach!
+UPDATE: Not only is it immoral to subject companion animals to abuse, but it is now illegal to use shock collars in Miami Beach.

 The reasons to choose positive reinforcement dog trainers over what others euphemistically call traditional dog “

-trainers“abusers are abundant and have long been proven in studies and widely accepted by scientists, ethnologists and educated veterinarians and pet owners worldwide.
-There is no existential, visceral or scientific evidence that points to the long term effectiveness and humane treatment of aversive dog training, so why does the Humane Society of Greater Miami and many veterinarians in South Florida support these dangerous and abusive dog training methods and ignore 80 years of research in animal behavior?
+trainers“abusers are abundant and have long been proven in studies and widely accepted by scientists, ethnologists, and educated veterinarians and pet owners worldwide.
+There is no existential, visceral or scientific evidence that points to the long term effectiveness and humane treatment of aversive dog training, so why do the Humane Society of Greater Miami and many veterinarians support these dangerous and abusive dog training methods and ignore 80 years of research in animal behavior?
 This pandemic was propagated by the reality show “Dog Whisperer.”
-One of the problems is that many people have a hard time differentiating from a realty show vs. sound, educated, scientifically proven, professional advice.
+One of the problems is that many people have a hard time differentiating from a reality show vs. sound, educated, scientifically proven, professional advice.
 Has the Humane Society lost their moral compass and goal of why they were founded?

 What doesn’t sit well with me is a heretical, spurious, disingenuous masquerade meant to mislead by the guise and farce of altruism that obfuscates the hoi polloi and the Humane Societies true intentions.
 Educators/trainers/behavior specialists, all have a moral obligation to human and non-human animals alike, to protect, educate and serve all in the most ethical, moral and painless way possible.
 To bypass this obligation for any other motivation is a feckless tragedy to the community, and the animals they falsely serve to protect.

-One of the reasons we created our Best Veterinarians in Miami list was to help community members find Veterinarians and organizations that provide the most up-to-date humane and effective dog training and behavior advice.
+One of the reasons we created our Best Veterinarianslist was to help community members find Veterinarians and organizations that provide the most up-to-date humane and effective dog training and behavior advice.
 If your organization or veterinarian is not on this list, check and ask them why not?
 Ignorant people that have alternative motives and intentions deserve light in the dark and confusing places that they have created.
-These organizations and individuals both directly and indirectly support outdated methods of ethology, dog training and science for nefarious reasons and the truth should be made known to the public.
+These organizations and individuals both directly and indirectly support outdated methods of ethology, dog training, and science for nefarious reasons and the truth should be made known to the public.

 I recently became aware of PetNet, which is an amorphous affiliated group of “young professionals” who yearn to be part of the Humane Societies board of directors or trustees someday.
 PetNet supporter Jared Slansky (who is the Facebook page owner) seems to be trumpeting the next generation of uneducated, wannabe board members that sit in their ivory towers and dogmatically and ignorantly stand behind an organization and subject they know little about, specifically ethology and dog training.
 They are being hazed as their introduction into the political mechanism and cronyism of the Humane Society of Greater Miami.
 Their cluelessness about what and how the Humane Society of Greater Miami works is not shocking but sad.
 As I have posted on their Facebook page https://www.facebook.com/pages/PetNet-Miami/163105807085880?sk=info (if they have not already removed it yet):